All entries to our kayak fishing tournaments must follow these requirements.

 - Mouth of fish can be open but must touch end of bump board

-Tourney tags will be established and are acceptable to use
+- Tourney tag identifier holders are acceptable to use

-Your kayak MUST show in a single submitted pic with your fish on an approved measuring board.
-ONLY vessels designated as kayaks by the manufacturer as kayaks are allowed in any tournament.
+- ONLY vessels designated as kayaks by the manufacturer as kayaks are allowed in any tournament

 You must use these approved measurement devices: